What to Do After Clicking on a Phishing Link?

 And the best part is that VPNs are now fairly easy to use these days.
 In fact, many premium VPS on the market will get you up and running in just a few minutes.
 One good example is ClearVPN — a fast and user-friendly Ukraine-based VPN service that works on all popular devices and operating systems.

 Specifically, this includes popular operating systems like Windows and macOS and mobile devices such as iPhones and Android smartphones.
 All you have to do is download the installer for the VPN app, run it, and connect!
-Also, ClearVPN now has a free 3-day trial, so you can try to use it for free!
-Smart connection mode new dashboard
+Also, ClearVPN now has a free 3-day trial, so you can try to use it for free!new clearvpn main screen mac

 Every bit helps when it comes to preventing phishing attacks.
 With a good VPN service, you can greatly reduce your chances of becoming the next victim and learn how to reduce damage to your finances and/or reputation.